rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 `http://192.168.1.140/librenms`

-Assuming all is working correctly, a redirection to the pre-install checks is next.
+A redirection to the pre-install checks follows if all is working correctly.
 If these are all marked in green, you can continue.

 ![LibreNMS Prechecks](../images/librenms_prechecks.png)

 Four buttons are beneath the LibreNMS logo.
 The first button on the left is for the pre-checks.
 The next button over is for the database.
-You will need the password that you set for the database user "librenms" earlier in the process.
+You will need the password you set for the database user "librenms" earlier.

 If you have been following along, then you have that saved in a safe place.
 Click on the "Database" button.
 The "User" and "Password" are all that is necessary here.
 When you do that, click the "Check Credentials" button.